aptible/aptible-sass/README.md

 //= require_tree .
 ```

-### Use
+## Develop
 1. For local development of both aptible-sass and a project that depends on it, `bower link` in this directory, then `bower link aptible-sass` in your project.
-2. Render partials with references to the full path
+2. Render partials with references to the full path.
-3. Add a `logo.png` and `logo@2x.png` to the asset pipeline.
-In your custom SASS, redefine `#brand_link.navbar`'s height and width.

-### TODO
-- Extract container/layout specific variables into separate spec.

 <small>&copy; 2014 Aptible</small>